Disclaimer: This post may contain affiliate links. Please read my disclosure for more info.

 And when it comes to certification, TESL, TEFL, and TESOL are frequently used interchangeably because there is a lot of overlap in grammar, pronunciation, and overall usage.

-Certification does need to meet certain standards and be internationally accredited; such standards are:
+ESL Certification must meet certain standards and be internationally accredited; such standards are validated by ESL companies and include:

 - At least 6-20 hours of live practice teaching and observation with a non-native English speaker that is not role-playing with fellow TEFL classmates.